2016 North Carolina judicial elections

-Supreme Court (Edmunds seat)
+Supreme Court (Seat 6)

-The seat held by Robert H. Edmunds, Jr. was on the 2016 ballot.
+The seat held by Robert Edmunds Jr. was on the 2016 ballot.
 Under current state law, Edmunds would have to relinquish his seat in 2021 if he was re-elected in 2016, because he would reach mandatory retirement age.

 A 2015 change in state law was set to make Edmunds the first sitting justice who had the option of running in a retention election rather than running against other candidates.
 Edmunds chose that option, which would have meant that the state's voters would only be able to vote "for" or "against" Edmunds in the November election.
 If a majority of voters voted "against," the Governor would appoint a new justice to serve until the next general election.
 Critics cast this as an attempt by Republicans in the legislature to maintain the 4-3 Republican majority on the Court.
 Edmunds is a Republican, as is the current governor, who would appoint any replacement.
 Attorney Sabra Faires and two voters filed a lawsuit, claiming the new election method violated the Constitution of North Carolina and was not an election at all, but a referendum.
-Faires said she wanted to run for the seat.
 A three-judge panel found in favor of Faires and the two voters, and the State Board of Elections established a new candidate filing period of March 16–25.
 If more than two candidates filed for the seat, there would be a primary election on June 7.
+On appeal, the state Supreme Court deadlocked 3–3 (with Edmunds recusing himself) on the constitutionality of the retention election, leaving the lower court ruling intact.

 Edmunds and Faires both filed to run for the seat on March 16.
-Wake County Superior Court Judge Michael R. Morgan then filed on March 21, and was joined later by attorney Daniel Robertson, setting up a primary.
+Wake County Superior Court Judge Michael Morgan then filed on March 21, and was joined later by attorney Daniel Robertson, setting up a primary.
+Justice Edmunds was the only registered Republican as Faires was registered unaffiliated, and both Judge Morgan and Robertson were registered Democrats.

-The state Supreme Court later split 3-3 (with Edmunds recusing himself) on the constitutionality of the retention election, leaving the lower court ruling intact.

 Morgan defeated Edmunds in the general election, garnering more than 54 percent of the vote.
 Morgan's victory gave the Supreme Court a Democratic majority for the first time since the 1998 elections.